herpichRmit/SuperPrice/docs/Software Requirements Specification.md

 The Working Parent uses SuperPrice to order their weekly groceries and book deliveries.
-They are busy with work or family responsibilities and they don't want to have to visit the supermarket in person.
-If they didn't use SuperPrice, they would book a delivery directly on a supermarket website, or use apps like UberEats and Doordash to have their groceries delivered.
-SuperPrice can offer a more convenient experience because it is tailored for grocery shopping unlike UberEats and Doordash, and it allows users to order from multiple different supermarkets on the same website, unlike supermarkets' own websites.
+They are busy with work or family responsibilities and they don’t want to have to visit the supermarket in person.
+If they didn’t use SuperPrice, they would book a delivery directly on a supermarket website, or use apps like UberEats and Doordash to have their groceries delivered.
+SuperPrice can offer a more convenient experience because it is tailored for grocery shopping unlike UberEats and Doordash, and it allows users to order from multiple different supermarkets on the same website, unlike supermarkets’ own websites.

 The Working Parent cares about saving time more than saving money.
 Convenience is key for this user class.
 The Working Parent includes not